 - British Red Cross, London

-British Institute of International and Comparative Law Internship
+British Institute of International and Comparative Law Internship (BIICL)

 The British Institute of International and Comparative Law (BIICL) is one of the world’s leading independent research centres for international and comparative law, promoting the rule of law in national and international affairs.
 A unique opportunity exists for Melbourne